shubhalaxmis/shubha-demo/README.md

 # shubha-demo
-this is my first Git repository
+This is my first Git repository.
+Author-Shubhalaxmi Khuntia